 We may need to know: What techniques and tactics can we use to maintain our direction?
-What water features might we need to take into consideration when doing this?
-How can we use the water and environment to help us maintain or change direction?
-How can we use our edge and paddle position to help maintain direction?
+What water and environmental conditions might we need to take into consideration when doing this?
+How can we use the water, wind and waves to maintain or change direction?
+How can we use our edge and paddle position to help maintain or change direction?
+How can we use features of our craft to make us more efficient?